tus/tus-resumable-upload-protocol/protocol.md

 #### TUS-Resumable

-The `TUS-Resumable` header MUST be sent in every response and resquest.
+The `TUS-Resumable` header MUST be sent in every response and request.
 Its value is a string set to the current version of the used tus resumable upload protocol by the client or server.